pellegabriel/Events-Web/README.md

 bash
 Copiar código
 npm install
-# or
+ or
 yarn install
-Environment Variables
+# Environment Variables
 Create a .env.local file in the root of the project and add the following environment variables:

-makefile
-Copiar código
 DATABASE_URL=your_database_url
 NEXT_PUBLIC_API_URL=your_api_url

-Running the Development Server
+# Running the Development Server
 Start the development server:

-bash
-Copiar código
 npm run dev
-# or
+ or
 yarn dev

 Open http://localhost:3000 with your browser to see the result.

-Usage
+# Usage
 To create an event, navigate to the "Create Event" page and fill out the event details form.
 To browse events, go to the "Event Catalog" page where you can filter and sort events.
 Click on an event in the catalog to view its details and schedule.

-Folder Structure
+# Folder Structure
 bash

-Contributing
+# Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.